Skellington/tsankum/README.md

 # Tsankum
-Tsankum is a subtitle converter.
+Tsankum is a subtitle converter written in Go.
 The first objective is to convert SRT files to VTT files compatible with Chromecast.

 # About the name